 It’s easier to find lost or stolen equipment because managers can now generate maps that pinpoint the exact location of any of these items.

 20. Laser Scanning in Construction (3D building scanning)

 Scanning is now creating many cost-effective solutions over the past few years.
 These have helped the construction industry fully understand what stages specific projects are.

 Laser scanning is a technology that is increasingly being used in the construction industry.
-It allows for the creation of 3D models of buildings, which can be used for a variety of purposes.
-For example, they can be used to create virtual tours of buildings, or to plan construction projects.
+It allows for creating of 3D models of buildings, which can be used for various purposes.
+For example, they can be used to create virtual tours of buildings or to plan construction projects.
 Laser scanning can also be used to create as-built drawings, which can be used to compare the actual building with the original plans.

 21. Timber Construction – Construction Technology

 Sustainability and environmental benefits will increase in timber buildings.
-It is as robust as other materials, but we are constrained as far as the height we can go.
+It is as robust as other materials, but we are constrained as far as our height.